As an Amazon Associate I earn from qualifying purchases.

-If you are dairy free like me, you know the struggle of finding healthy diary free snacks.
+If you are dairy-free like me, you know the struggle of finding healthy, dairy-free snacks.
 But I’m here to help!
 There are tons of allergy-friendly foods to enjoy, whether you buy them at the store, or make them yourself at home.

 Trying to figure out what to eat when you are new to a particular way of eating or to a new food allergy, can be a challenge.
 Changing dietary needs are always a headache.
 But the good news is that, even if you miss cheese, you have lots of options.

 Wondering what snacks are dairy-free?
 First, let’s talk a little about what it means to avoid dairy because there are two different approaches.